YiqinZhao/yiqinzhao.me-source/README.md

-# Content v2 Minimal Starter
+# Website Source

-Look at the [Content documentation](https://content-v2.nuxtjs.org/) to learn more.
+This repo is built with [Nuxt Content V3](https://content.nuxtjs.org).

 ## Setup